Clackmannanshire: History

 Clackmannanshire takes its name from the original county town of Clackmannan, which is named after a stone anciently associated with the pre-Christian deity Manau or Mannan.
 The stone now rests on a larger stone beside the surviving tower of Clackmannan Tolbooth and the Mercat Cross at the top of Main street, Clackmannan.

 Clackmannanshire became known for the weaving mills powered by the Hillfoots burns.
 Other industries included brewing, glass manufacture, mining and ship building.
 Now capitalising on its central position and transport links, Clackmannanshire attracts service industries and tourism.

 The motto of Clackmannanshire is "Look Aboot Ye" (Circumspice in Latin).
 In 2007 a re-branding exercise led to the area adopting the slogan "More Than You Imagine".

-Administrative history

-Clackmannanshire's origins as a shire (the area controlled by a sheriff) are unclear; it had certainly become a shire by 1305, with some suggestion that it may have already existed in the early 1200s.

-Clackmannan, the historic county town.
-The tower is the surviving part of Clackmannan Tolbooth.

-The county town was originally Clackmannan, where the tolbooth was built in 1592 to serve as the sheriff court for the county.
-Commissioners of Supply were established in 1667 to act as the main administrative body for the shire.
-In 1822 the sheriff court and meeting place of the commissioners was moved from Clackmannan to Alloa, which had grown to become the more significant town.
-County Buildings was built in 1865 at the corner of Mar Street and Drysdale Street in Alloa to serve as the courthouse and meeting place for the commissioners.